nlekkerman/killarney-wild/README.md

 ### Hero Section

-- **Striking Imagery**: Immerse yourself in the beauty of Killarney National Park through captivating image showcased in the hero section.
+ - **Striking Imagery**: Explore the beauty of Killarney National Park with captivating images featured in the hero section.

 - **Inviting Taglines**: Engaging taglines invite visitors to "Go wild in Kerry" and explore the "National Park Killarney." ![Screenshot](./assets/images/hero-screen-shot.jpg)